hansklav/Fractals-in-Oberon-07/Spirals/README.md

 Logarithmic spirals are self-similar: they look the same at every scale.
 The Swiss mathematician Jacob Bernoulli (1654-1705) was so impressed by this property that he called this type of spiral <i>spira mirabilis</i> (wonderful spiral).
 See LOGSPIRA.BAS and LogSpiral.Mod.

-Another kind of spiral is the [Circle Involute](https://mathworld.wolfram.com/CircleInvolute.html) a.k.a.
-Circle Evolvent (Dutch: 'wikkellijn, afwikkelkromme').
+Another kind of spiral is the [circle involute](https://mathworld.wolfram.com/CircleInvolute.html) a.k.a. circle evolvent (Dutch: 'wikkellijn, afwikkelkromme').
 It can be constructed by the end of an unwinding string wound around a cilinder.
 See WIKKEL.BAS and Evolvent.Mod.